-F could describe some of the clothes I wore around that time which were quite distinctive and I know were not just guessed (too specific).
+F could describe some of the clothes I wore around that time which were quite distinctive and I know could not have been guessed (too specific).
 He described my best friend at the time and even knew her name.

 F could tell me various other things too.
 I must say I was very spooked by the whole thing.
 My university friends didn’t know most of those things and there is no sensible reason he would too.